IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 )
 ```

-Then to print the cluster's health all you need to use is the `cluster` class to invoke the `health` method, which is printed on the terminal using the `print` function.
+Then, to print the cluster's health all you need to use is the `cluster` class to invoke the `health` method, which is printed on the terminal by using the `print` function.
 Other classes and methods that are available are found in Python's [Elasticsearch API documentation](http://elasticsearch-py.readthedocs.io/en/master/api.html).

 ```python
 print(es.cluster.health())
 ```

-This will result in printing a dictionary of your cluster's health to the terminal.
+This prints a dictionary of your cluster's health to the terminal.

 ```shell
 {u'status': u'green', u'number_of_nodes': 3, u'unassigned_shards': 0, u'number_of_pending_tasks': 0, u'number_of_in_flight_fetch': 0, u'timed_out': False, u'active_primary_shards': 21, u'task_max_waiting_in_queue_millis': 0, u'cluster_name': u'latest-elasticsearch', u'relocating_shards': 0, u'active_shards_percent_as_number': 100.0, u'active_shards': 57, u'initializing_shards': 0, u'number_of_data_nodes': 3, u'delayed_unassigned_shards': 0}